Jujutsu UI

 image

-You can press a for running jj abandon against the highlighted or selected revisions.
-You can select multiple revisions by pressing space.
+The abandon operation allows you to remove unwanted revisions from your repository history.
+To use this feature, press a to run jj abandon on the currently highlighted or selected revisions.
+You can select multiple revisions by pressing space to check them.

 image

-Select the revision(s) you want to copy and press y (the default key) to enter "duplicate mode".
+To duplicate revisions, select the revision(s) you want to copy and press y (the default key) to enter duplicate mode.

-1. Select Source: First, select the revision(s) you want to duplicate
+1. Select the source revision(s) you want to duplicate.

-3. Choose Destination: Navigate to the target revision where you want to place the copy
+3. Navigate to the target revision where you want to place the copy.

 • a: Place the copy after the target revision